The average press release gets ignored by 99% of journalists.

 Rather, look for outlets that have engaged and targeted audiences.

-• Their content should be similar to yours and should demonstrate engaged readers.
+- Their content should be similar to yours and should demonstrate engaged readers.

-• Check the average number of comments each post generates.
+- Check the average number of comments each post generates.
 Leaving comments on articles is a dying practice, so don’t expect 100+ comments for every post.
 Even a handful of comments (10+) can indicate engagement.

 Once you’ve found an outlet, approach them with your idea.
 If you can’t find an editor or their email address, look for past content writers.
-Email and ask them who are the right media contacts for a guest post on the outlet.
+Email and ask them who the right media contacts are for a guest post on the outlet.

 Finding the Right Content